-If you accept credit and debit payments for your business, then batches and settlements will be an important part of your day to day because it is the settlement that gets the money you earned from your transactions into your business’s bank account.
+If you’re a merchant accepting credit and debit payments for your business, then batches and settlements are an important part of your day-to-day.
+Settling the day’s transactions is what gets the money you earned from your customers into your business’s bank account.

-It’s important to understand that while credit card transactions are processed in real time – meaning that when a transaction says it has been approved, it has been approved by the customer’s bank almost instantly – actually receiving those funds to your bank account is not a real-time process.
-That is where batches and settlements come in.
-The batches will reconcile all your transactions in a given time frame and combine them into a total, while the settlement of that batch is the process that deposits the money into your bank account.
+It’s important to understand that while credit card transactions are processed in real time – meaning that when a transaction says it has been approved, it has been approved by the customer’s bank almost instantly – actually receiving those funds to your merchant bank account is not a real-time process.
+That’s where batches and settlements come in.

 What is a Batch?

+A batch is a group of transactions that have been processed but have yet to be settled.
 When a transaction is approved, it is added to your batch.
-A batch is a group of transactions that have been processed but have yet to be settled.
 When a batch hasn’t been settled yet, it is called an open batch, and transactions in the batch can still be voided and reversed if needed.
-This is important to know because voiding a transaction will be less costly and time-consuming than refunding a transaction.
-Once you’re ready, you can close a batch and trigger a settlement.
-For most merchants, this is typically done automatically at a set time each day.
-However, some merchants, like retailers and restaurants, prefer to manually settle their batches during their end-of-day cash-out.
+This is important to know because voiding a transaction is less costly and time-consuming than refunding a transaction.

 If batches are left open for too long (typically 48 hours to 6 days), some processors will choose to automatically close and settle the batch, while others will let the unsettled transactions expire.